Ozuna: 2018–2020: Aura, Nibiru and ENOC

 Ozuna released his third album Nibiru on November 29, 2019.
 The album features collaborations from Cultura Profética's Willy Rodríguez, Snoop Dogg, DJ Snake and Diddy.
 In an interview with National Public Radio, Ozuna explained the significance of the album title by saying, "I chose the name Nibiru from the theory that the world will end [after an interplanetary collision] and I adapted it to my own personal concept: We make music to collide with the world and the public".
 Also in November 2019, Ozuna performed at the Macy's Thanksgiving Day Parade, which he called "a dream, because I've seen it on TV for years".
 Niburu reached the peak position of number 41 on the US Billboard Hot 100 on December 14, 2019, remaining on the chart for eight weeks.
 It also became his third album in a row to top the Hot Latin Albums chart.

 In 2020, Ozuna released the singles "Mamacita, with the Black Eyed Peas, as well as "Caramelo".
 Both songs topped the US Latin Airplay chart, becoming Ozuna's 19th and 20th chart-toppers, respectively, and putting him in a tie with Daddy Yankee for third most number-ones.
 "Caramelo" was released as the lead single from his fourth studio album ENOC, which was released on September 4, 2020.
 In November, he won two Latin Grammy Awards for his collaboration with Rosalía "Yo x Ti, Tu x Mi" in the categories Best Urban Fusion/Performance and Best Urban Song.

-2021: Los Dioses
+2021-2022: Los Dioses and OzuTochi

 On January 22, 2021, Anuel AA and Ozuna released a collaborative album titled Los Dioses.
 In January 2021 Ozuna collaborated with the video game Call of Duty: Mobile.
+Ozuna later released his fifth solo album OzuTochi on October 7, 2022.